China, US, UK, France and Russia pledge to avoid nuclear war - KTVZ

 “A nuclear war cannot be won and must never be fought,” said the joint statement, which was issued simultaneously by the United States, Russia, China, the United Kingdom and France.
 “As nuclear use would have far-reaching consequences, we also affirm that nuclear weapons — for as long as they continue to exist — should serve defensive purposes, deter aggression, and prevent war.”

-The statement also stresses the importance of preventing conflict between nuclear-weapon states from escalating, describing it as a “foremost responsibility.”
+The statement also stressed the importance of preventing conflict between nuclear-weapon states from escalating, describing it as a “foremost responsibility.”

-The statement comes as tensions between the world powers have risen to heights rarely seen in recent decades.

 The five pledged to adhere to the 1970 Nuclear Nonproliferation Treaty (NPT) which obligates them “to pursue negotiations in good faith on effective measures relating to cessation of the nuclear arms race at an early date and to nuclear disarmament.”